dj1k/intro-to-gitops/content/40_Configure_Scope/10_synthetic_monitors.md

 ## <b>ALSO OPTIONAL... but even cooler!</b> :metal::metal: Enable Session Replay

-Dynatrace also allows you to record sessions that you can visually replay.
+Scope also allows you to record sessions that you can visually replay.

-<u>NOTE</u>: For replays to render properly, you need to use the <b>Google Chrome</b> browser with the <b>Dynatrace Real User Monitoring</b> extension.
+<u>NOTE</u>: For replays to render properly, you need to use the <b>Google Chrome</b> browser with the <b>Scope Real User Monitoring</b> extension.
 Replay will still be available if using different browser or Chrome without the extension but will not be rendered accurately and some objects will be missing.

 ![chrome_extension](/images/chrome_extension.png)